solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 Duration: 15 minutes

-### Task 1: Delete Resource group to remove the lab environment
+### Task 1: Delete resource group to remove the lab environment

 1. Go to the **Azure Portal**.